Reichenbach, Upper Palatinate: Reichenbacher bridge

-Presumably, was already before the founding of the monastery Reichenbach 1118 a transition on the rain had been created, because it has also led a street of Cham over Reichenbach and Roßbach after Regensburg, Falkenstein and Straubing.
+A crossing over the Regen probably existed before the founding of the Reichenbach monastery in 1118, as there was a road leading from Cham over Reichenbach and Roßbach to Regensburg, Falkenstein and Straubing.
 The Reichenbacher bridge was mentioned for the first time in 1743 or 1744, when a flood damaged the bridge.
-1750 cracks Eisstoß the wooden bridge away.
-Then the village and monastery had set dwellers with barges on the rain.
-In the wake of the secularization of 1803 the Bavarian builder of the bridge shaft of the community was over Reichenbach.
-The 1831 flood schwemmte the rain again built another bridge times continued.
-The creation of a new bridge was vital, since beyond the rain flow fields, and wood Hutweiden beaten and the proceeds anyway barely sufficient for survival.
-For the people who have horses with the bridge befuhren or for agricultural purposes had to use, there was the "bridge guilders" or "bridge duty."
+In 1750, the wooden bridge was ripped away by an ice jam, after which residents of the village and monastery had to use boats to cross the Regen.
+In 1803, in the course of secularization, the Bavarian state handed over development of the bridge to the municipality of Reichenbach.
+In 1831, a flood washed the rebuilt bridge away a second time, after which the creation of a new bridge was vital, because fields, grazing lands, and timber lay on the other side of the Regen and yields were already dangerously low.
+People who crossed the bridge with horses or used it for agricultural purposes were required to pay a toll.
 The bridge was always the biggest "problem child" of the community.
-The citizens always protested against the guilder to pay bridge and the councilors wanted the maintenance of the bridge to the county Roding pass.
-This was finally in 1924, probably in the course of expanding the feeder road (Districtstraße) for new railway errichtenten "Falkenstein - Regensburg."
-(From that time comes, the expansion of the existing main road - better known as "New Road" - current Pfister the road replacing Hauptstraße as.
-The formerly narrow path, similar to the Kirchsteig, has been under great protest of the riparian and with enormous effort, greatly widened.)
-Even the battle with the Bavarian State was terminated, so that these funds made available to a new wooden bridge to be built.
-After extinguishing the fire works at the monastery 1959 by the inadequate bearing capacity of the wooden bridge has been obstructed, another bridge was begun.
-Of the total cost of DM 810,000, the county only had 70,000 DM of its own resources to expend.
-The Reichenbach community had only 15,000 DM for the bridge ramp to afford.
-As the present bridge was completed, it was seen as the "most modern prestressed concrete bridge in the Upper Palatinate".
+The citizens always protested against the tolls, and the local council wanted to pass on responsibility for the maintenance of the bridge to the county of Roding.
+This was finally achieved in 1924, probably in the course of expanding the feeder road (Districtstraße) to the newly built Falkenstein - Regensburg railway line.
+The expansion of the existing main road - colloquially known as "New Road" - which replaced the current Pfisterstraße as the main street, also dates to this time.
+The formerly narrow path, which was similar to the nearby Kirchsteig, was greatly widened, despite considerable protest from residents.
+The battle with the Bavarian State also ended, and it provided funds for a new wooden bridge to be built.
+After efforts to extinguish a fire at the monastery in 1959 were hindered by the inadequate bearing capacity of the wooden bridge, the creation of another bridge began.
+Of the total cost of 810,000 DM, only 70,000 DM were paid by the county.
+The Reichenbach community could only afford to contribute 15,000 DM for the bridge ramp.
+When the present bridge was completed, it was considered the "most modern prestressed concrete bridge in the Upper Palatinate".